pkage/sngp-segmentation/README.md

 + `pl_fraction`

     The fraction of examples to bring in at each iteration of self-training.
 This is the fraction of examples from the unlabeled set to which will actually be used in the training set for the next iteration.
-+ `ul_fraction`

-    The fraction of examples to hold out from the labeled set.
-This is the complement of fraction of labels we use to train the model.  `ul_fraction` of `0.1` corresponds to using 90% of the labels available for training in this experiment.
 + `train_iterations`

     Iterations of self-training to perform.
 This is the number of times that `pl_fraction` examples will be assigned a pseudo-label and introduced into the training set.